 Ordinary shareholders are also entitled to any residual value if the company collapses, but they will be last in line.
 This means ordinary shares are higher risk than preferred shares or bonds.

 With higher risk, however, comes the potential to reap higher rewards.
-Where a company makes a large profit, it is the ordinary shareholders who stand to benefit most from the windfall, rather than creditors or preference shareholders who are paid a fixed amount.
+When a company makes a significant profit, the ordinary shareholders benefit most from the windfall, rather than creditors or preference shareholders who are paid a fixed amount.

 The terms 'share' and 'stock' are often used interchangeably to refer to securities that represent ownership of companies.

-Of the 2 terms, ‘stock’ is considered broader, referring to ownership in companies generally.
-‘Shares’ tends to refer to individual units of stock, that is, the actual amount of ownership of a specific company.
+Of the two terms, stock is considered broader, generally referring to companies' ownership.
+Share refers to individual units of stock, that is, the actual amount of ownership of a specific company.

 Why are some shares cheaper than others?

 Most companies have shares, but only those listed on a stock exchange such as the ASX can be publicly traded.
-There are more than 2,000 companies whose shares are traded on the ASX, with share prices that range from cents to hundreds of dollars.
+More than 2,000 companies have shares traded on the ASX, with share prices that range from cents to hundreds of dollars.

-Share prices are impacted by many factors, including the performance of the underlying business and broader economy, as well as the supply and demand for the shares themselves.
+Many factors can impact share prices, including the performance of the underlying business and broader economy and the supply and demand for the shares themselves.

 Fundamentally, the price of a share should reflect the current value of the future cash flows associated with that share.
 But the future is unknown, and investors have different opinions about what it will entail.
 Further, the intrinsic value of a share, as determined by its business fundamentals, may differ from its actual market price.

-For example, if the share price is $100 and the company’s EPS is $10, the PE ratio is 10x (i.e., the price is ten times earnings).
-The P/E ratio can be used to compare different shares both within and across industries.
-Whether an individual investor considers a particular P/E ratio to be good value will depend on that individual’s objectives and investment style.
+For example, if the share price is $100 and the company's EPS is $10, the PE ratio is 10x (i.e., the price is 10 times earnings).
+We can use the P/E ratio to compare different shares within and across industries.
+Whether an individual investor considers a particular P/E ratio to be good value will depend on that individual's objectives and investment style.